 - Storytelling: 1-3 minutes

-The rule: your video should be exactly as long as the content requires.
-A 15-second video with all filler cut is better than a 60-second video padded to hit a "recommended" length.
+The rule that actually matters: your video should be exactly as long as the content requires.
+A 15-second video with the filler cut beats a 60-second video padded to hit a "recommended" length.

 Posting Consistency - What Actually Matters